EXPRESSCLUSTER/Apache-Tomcat/tomcat-10-linux.md

      * Recovery Action: Executing failover to the recovery target
      * Recovery Target: exec1

-4. Create a new setenv.sh file in /opt/apache-tomcat-10.1.12/bin directory.
+5. Create a new setenv.sh file in /opt/apache-tomcat-10.1.12/bin directory.
-   * The setenv.sh should have the following contents **written in ONE line.**
+   * The setenv.sh should have the following contents **written in one line.**
    * The value of jmxremote.port should be the same value of "Connection Port" in the JVM monitor.

 ```